NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 filters to create a new saved cohort.
 In the case of the Project application, the `SaveCohortModal` component is used in a button component.
 The button component is passed the selected projects and the `SaveCohortModal` component is rendered when the button is clicked.
 The `SaveCohortModal` component passes the current cohort filters and the local project filters to create a new saved cohort.
-The `SaveCohortModal` component is used in the project application as:
+The `SaveCohortModal` component is used in the Project application as:

 ```tsx
 import React, {useState} from "react";